rdwyse/TechPT/2023-247 TechPT - Qualtrics Documentation.md

 - **Metadata Fields in Data Table**:
   - Includes system-generated fields such as `startDate`, `endDate`, `progress`, `duration`, and `finished`, which are fixed and cannot be modified within Qualtrics.

+Here's a cleaned-up version of your documentation while retaining the original heading structure:

+---

 ### Exporting Data

 Qualtrics offers options for exporting response data.
-The first solution was to use Qualtrics Survey website to copy and paste the text.
-However, this was too labour intensive, but is a beneficial procedure in verifying individual responses.
-The second solution involves downloading the entire response table from qualtrics.
+Initially, the solution was to use the Qualtrics Survey website to manually copy and paste the text, but this was labor-intensive, albeit useful for verifying individual responses.
+The alternative solution is downloading the entire response table from Qualtrics.

-- ** Solution A: Reviewing Individual Response Entries on HTML**: This process can be used to verify output of a specific session quickly and can further be extracted with tthe
+- **Solution A: Reviewing Individual Response Entries on HTML**: This process is used to quickly verify the output of a specific session and can be further extracted.
-- ** Solution B: Tab Separated Values (.tsv)**: This format, recommended for use with Microsoft Excel, separates each response value with a tab and each response with a newline character.
-Qualtrics TSV exports use UTF-16 encoding to accommodate special characters.
+- **Solution B: Tab Separated Values (.tsv)**: This format, recommended for use with Microsoft Excel, separates each response value with a tab and each response with a newline.
+Qualtrics TSV exports use UTF-16 encoding to handle special characters.
+- **Solution C: Copy and Paste Method for Manual Extraction:** This method is an alternative approach when automated exports within Qualtrics fail to retrieve the required data (e.g., AggregatedData).
+It involves using the Qualtrics web interface to manually copy and paste responses into a text file, which can then be transformed into a structured format.

-#### Solution A data extraction procedure
+#### Solution A Data Extraction Procedure

 ##### Qualtrics View Response Collection

-Use this solution to obtain a result from a specific qualtrics survey response.
+Use this solution to obtain a result from a specific Qualtrics survey response.

-Step 1: Open up TechPT Session Guide project
+1. Open the TechPT Session Guide project.
-Step 2: Click data and analysis
+2. Click **Data and Analysis**.
-Step 3: Select the three dots next to the repsonse you want to collect Step 4: Click view response, wait to load
+3. Select the three dots next to the response you want to collect.
-Step 5: Scroll down to aggregate data text and copy Step 6: Paste into plain text editor, like notepad or notepad++ Step 7: Paste collected data and organize/clean it.
-Delete any extraneous labels such as aggregate data x, respondent data x, etc. so that each of the aggregate data are in line.
+4. Click **View Response** and wait for it to load.
+5. Scroll down to the aggregate data text and copy it.
+6. Paste the text into a plain text editor, such as Notepad or Notepad++.
+7. Organize and clean the data by deleting extraneous labels (e.g., "aggregate data x", "respondent data x") so that each aggregate data entry is aligned.
-Step 8: Assign name.
-Date (YYYY.MM.DD) - CaregiverID - Respondent - StudyPhase - Session Type - SessionCount - [A,B,C (for multiple entrtries during the same session)].txt Ex.
-2024.07.02 - CG3255 - 1_CARE - 1_T1 - 1_SC - 1.txt
+8. Assign a name using the format `Date (YYYY.MM.DD) - CaregiverID - Respondent - StudyPhase - SessionType - SessionCount - [A,B,C for multiple entries during the same session].txt`.
+Example: `2024.07.02 - CG3255 - 1_CARE - 1_T1 - 1_SC - 1.txt`.
-Step 9: Follow Covert JSON Data to CSV
+9. Follow the steps to convert JSON data to CSV.
-Step 10: Open exported data set
+10. Open the exported dataset.

 ##### Converting JSON Data to CSV

-Utilizing the exported data table from Qualtrics, Open the tab deliminated file in excel.
-Copy all cells of AggregatedData[x] for the survey row of interest.
-Paste into a new text file.
-Label the file Date (YYYY.MM.DD) - CaregiverID - Respondent - StudyPhase - Session Type - SessionCount - [A,B,C (for multiple entrtries during the same session)].txt Run the Python script json_to_csv.py. code to execute phython script: & "D:/Program Files/Python39/python.exe" "e:/OneDrive/Central Michigan University/Hixson Lab - Wyse/Qualtrics/JSON_to_CSV/json_to_csv.py"
+To utilize the exported data table from Qualtrics:

+1. Open the tab-delimited file in Excel.
+2. Copy all cells of `AggregatedData[x]` for the relevant survey row.
+3. Paste into a new text file.
+4. Label the file using the format `Date (YYYY.MM.DD) - CaregiverID - Respondent - StudyPhase - SessionType - SessionCount - [A,B,C for multiple entries during the same session].txt`.
+5. Run the Python script `json_to_csv.py`.

-A file dialog will open, prompting you to select the input JSON file.
-Navigate to the location where you saved the exported JSON data and select the file.
+- A file dialog will open, prompting you to select the input JSON file.
-The script will automatically clean up the JSON data by removing any delimiter patterns (]    [) and replacing them with commas (,).
+- The script will automatically clean up the JSON data by removing any delimiter patterns (such as `] [`) and replacing them with commas.
-Another file dialog will open, asking you to specify the location and name for the output CSV file.
-Choose a location, enter a name for the file, and click "Save".
+- Another dialog will ask you to specify the location and name for the output CSV file.
+Choose a location, enter a name, and click "Save".

-The script will parse the cleaned JSON data, extract the field names from the first object, and write the data to the specified CSV file.
+- The script will parse the JSON data, extract field names from the first object, and write the data to the CSV file.
-Once the script finishes executing, you will see a success message indicating that the data has been exported to the CSV file.
+- Upon completion, you'll see a success message indicating that the data has been exported to the CSV file.

+##### Python Code for JSON to CSV Conversion

 ```python
 import json